mendix/docs/content/data-hub/data-hub-catalog/search.md

 ### 6.1 Tags

-The tags that have been assigned to the data source during [curation.](curate#tags)
-{{% alert type="info" %}}Tags assigned at a data source level propagate down to the datasets and attributes exposed in the service.{{% /alert %}}
+The tags that have been assigned to the data source in the Catalog, see more about this in [Curation.](curate#tags) Tags assigned at a data source level propagate down to the datasets and attributes exposed in the service.

 ### 6.2 Business Owner

-A link to the business owner of the data exposed in the data source.
-Business owners can be [added as a curation task](curate#changing-owners).
+A link to the business owner of the data exposed in the data source, see more about this in [changing owners](curate#changing-owners).

 ### 6.3 Technical Owner